The Return of the Musketeers, or The Treasures of Cardinal Mazarin: Production

 Initial filming began on 15 June 2007 in the Ukrainian village of Fontanka, situated in the close proximity to the Black Sea.
-Filming later took place in Odessa, Bilhorod-Dnistrovskyi, Lviv, Svirzh, Moscow and Saint Peterburg.
+Filming later took place in Odesa, Bilhorod-Dnistrovskyi, Lviv, Svirzh, Moscow and Saint Peterburg.
 The production involved about 1,200 people, including extras.

 Release

 The Return of the Musketeers premiered at the Oktyabr Cinema in Moscow on 4 February 2009.
 A longer director's cut version was broadcast on Channel One on 4 November 2009.

 Reception

 The film received mostly negative reviews.
 It holds 2.7 out of 10 at KinoPoisk.
 The film critic Alex Exler noted that the film looks like a parody on the previous Musketeers films and is "so miserable and awful that it is even worth watching—such an explosion of brains is rarely seen".

+Other media

+The movie has received a tie-in video game adaptation published by Akella, released on PC on February 13, 2009.